Jakilutra/Lutra-s-Pokemon-Online-Supplements/README.markdown

 ### Configuration

-`config.txt` contains options for showing each page's content, setting them to true will show the content, setting them to anything else will hide the content.
+`config.txt` contains options for showing hyperlinks to tiers, ladders, usage statistics, script and logs.
+Setting an option to true will show any hyperlinks to it, setting it to anything else will hide the hyperlinks to it.
+For script and logs, the content is also shown/hidden.

 ### File Locations